-In February of 2011, the North Central Association granted OTC another ten-year reaccreditation.
+In February of 2011, the North Central Association granted OTC another 10-year reaccreditation.
 That summer, OTC became the Ozarks Technical Community College system, a transition that put the institution in a better position for future growth and expansion plans.
 In the fall of 2011, the OTC Lebanon Center moved into new facilities donated to the College by Reuben and Mary Lou Casey, and the College began construction on its third full-service campus, the OTC Table Rock Campus in Hollister.
 In the spring of 2012, construction began on a new home for the OTC Waynesville Center.
-The OTC Table Rock Campus and the new facility in Waynesville are both expected to open in the fall of 2013.
+(The OTC Table Rock Campus and the new facility in Waynesville both opened in the fall of 2013.)